Year End Giving: The Step-by-Step Guide for Nonprofits

 Give listeners the power to give from anywhere in seconds

-Instruct listeners to text-to-donate or go to your website to make a donation of any amount.
+Instruct listeners to text-to-donate or go to your website to donate any amount.

 Best practices for radio fundraising appeals: